rapidsai/shared-actions/publish-docs/README.md

 The action syncs a local docs directory to an S3 bucket, then submits an Akamai ECCU flush request so the updated content is served from `docs.nvidia.com`.

+N.B.
+This action assumes it is being run inside a RAPIDS CI image.

 ## Inputs

 | Input Name | Required | Default | Description |